Tom-Bom-badil/home-assistant_helios-vallox/readme.md

-# Home Assistant: Integration for Helios / Vallox device with RS485 Modbus (pre-EasyControls / pre-2014 models)
+# Home Assistant: Integration for Helios / Vallox devices with RS485 Modbus (pre-EasyControls / pre-2014 models)

 This is the HA-adaption of my Python script that used to work in my previous home automation system for >10 years (see here, also for Wiki, docs and how-to's - it will take a bit until I moved everything over here).
 Users have confirmed that the following models are compatible to the protocol implemented in this custom component: